MiniGameWorlds/AllMiniGames/wiki/Bridge.md

     food-level-change: true
     player-hurt: true
 ```
-- `custom-data.items`: items given to players when the game starts
+- `items`: items given to players when the game starts
+- `skill-cooldown`: Skill cooldown per second

 # Warning
 - Player will die if fall down below the y of `location`